 4. Miscellaneous

 Accommodations for disability:

-Students with disabilities and needs assistance are required to get in touch with me as soon as possible and provide the documentary evidence if it is necessary.
-I will be happy to accommodate your needs.
+Students with disabilities and needs assistance are required to get in touch with the instructor as soon as possible and provide the documentary evidence if it is necessary.
+Instructor will be happy to accommodate students' needs.